Introduction

 Demonstrating Financial Competence and Resources

 Licensees authorised to “make a market” must demonstrate financial competence and maintain adequate financial resources.
-This is a core regulatory obligation under an AFSL.
-These requirements are assessed by ASIC on a case-by-case basis, ensuring that licensees can meet their financial commitments and operate a sustainable financial services business.
+This is a core regulatory obligation under an AFSL, and these requirements are assessed by ASIC to ensure that licensees can meet their financial commitments and operate a sustainable financial services business.

 Managing Conflicts of Interest and Risk Frameworks